swennemans/building-your-own-reactjs/02-building_basic_vdom/01-getting-started.md

 but that would make it pretty useless.
 But it would be a waste of both our times to keep repeating this.

+#### Why?

+React.js is pretty complex and I personally found the the whole `vDOM` implementation also a bit hard to wrap my head around.
+My hope is that if we first build a very simple implementation of a `vDOM` it is easier to understand when combining it with other concepts.

 #### Quick recap

 In the previous sections we've learned some of the basics of the vDOM.